-- 3.17 The Council has previously endeavoured to avoid consultation exercises during school holiday periods, except where deadlines are set by external agencies or government.
+- Providing translation/interpretation services and making consultation material available in community languages; - Making responding to surveys/questionnaires easier for respondents (through sensitive design of questions, language etc). - 3.17 Ealing Council recognises that greater effort is needed to encourage effective engagement of groups with limited experience of planning processes, or limited capacity to respond to formal consultation processes.
+Special efforts are also needed for those individuals and groups who are not affiliated with umbrella groups that have experience of such processes and can act on their behalf. - 3.18 The Council also recognises that specific barriers to engagement may include language and cultural differences, physical, mental, or sensory disabilities, childcare or dependency care responsibilities, lack of a permanent residence, lack of access to a computer, or economic disadvantage such as the cost of travelling to meetings.
+Where requested, the Council can make copies of consultation documents available in large print, braille, or provide a translation or interpretation service.
+Some consultation materials, particularly those using a digital consultation platform will be translated into selected community languages as a matter of course. - 3.19 The Council has previously endeavoured to avoid consultation exercises during school holiday periods, except where deadlines are set by external agencies or government.
 However, experience has shown that holiday periods can be good times to attract involvement people on holiday can have more time to participate, and there are often community events taking place (summer carnivals etc) which can be used to promote community involvement.
-The key to success is to provide a total of six weeks, split either side of the holiday period, so that the consultation does not exclude people who are away on holiday or organisations that have a break during the holidays.
-The Council will endeavour to avoid holding consultation events on major religious or cultural holiday dates. - 3.18 The Council also recognises that the sort of information we provide should be relevant to those groups that we are engaging with.
-Within available resources, the Council aims to maintain a diverse range of consultation and communication methods in order to actively engage with and seek involvement from hard to reach groups.
+The Council will generally extend any consultation period that falls during a holiday period to include extra time both before and after the holiday period.
+This means that the consultation will not exclude people who are away on holiday or organisations that have a break during the holidays.
+The Council will endeavour to avoid holding consultation events on major religious or cultural holiday dates. - 3.20 The Council also recognises that the sort of information we provide should be relevant to those groups that we are engaging with.
+Within available resources, the Council aims to maintain a diverse range of consultation and communication methods in order to actively engage with and seek involvement from under-served groups.
 The range of methods is shown at Appendix 2 below in respect of development planning consultations, while Appendix 3 covers development management.